-Last spring, I wrote a post on spring cleaning your computer.
-That article was all about getting rid of unnecessary files and defragmenting your hard drive.
+Keeping your trading computer’s exterior surfaces clean can be just as important as keeping your hard drive clean.
 It’s obvious that keeping the inner (data storage) workings clean will improve your computer’s performance (and, ultimately, your trading performance).

 What might not be quite so obvious is that keeping the outer (physical) parts clean can improve your computer’s performance as well.
 Things like sticky keys and dust build-up aren’t just unsightly.
 They can cause just as many small, insidious performance problems as having wasted space on your hard drive.

-So THIS spring, I thought I’d give you some tips on why and how to clean the visible parts of your computer.
+I thought I’d give you some spring cleaning tips on how to clean the visible parts of your computer and the best tools to use.
+Even though it’s not Spring, it is good to keep your computer clean all year long.

 - KEYBOARDS are notorious germ carriers.
 A germy keyboard increases your risk of illness.
 Being sick reduces your ability to focus and make good trading decisions.